 Navigation – Navigation refers to the system that allows visitors to a website to move around that site.
 Navigation is most often thought of in terms of menus, but links within pages, breadcrumbs, related links, pagination, and any other links that allow a visitor to move from one page to another are included in navigation.

-Organic Listings – Unpaid search results.
-70% of all people who conduct a search skip over or bypass the paid listings (SEM).
+Organic Results – Unpaid search results.
+Different from Local SEO.
+70% of all people who conduct a search skip over or bypass the paid listings (SEM/PPC).

 Plug-ins – A plug-in is a bit of third party code that extends the capabilities of a website.
 It’s most often used in conjunction with a CMS or blogging platform.
 Plug-ins are a way to extend the functionality of a website without having to redo the core coding of the site.
 Plugins can also refer to bits of third-party software installed within a computer program to increase its functionality.
 Too many plug-ins lead to a slower website.